Fayette County, Pennsylvania: Government

 The County of Fayette is governed by a three-member publicly elected commission.
 The three commissioners serve in both executive and legislative capacities.
 By state law, the commission must have a minority party member, guaranteeing a political split.
 Each member serves a four-year term.
 Current commissioners are Democrat Vince Vicites and Republicans Harry Kaufman and Scott Dunn.

 In October 2015, Sidney Bush, the first African-American elected to county office, was sworn in as controller.
 She served briefly before being replaced by Democrat Scott Abraham.
 Bush became Chief Deputy/Accounts Receivable for the county.

 The Fayette County Court of Common Pleas serves as the primary judicial arm in the region.
 Judges are elected to ten-year terms in accordance with Commonwealth law.
 Additionally, district judges serve throughout the county and rule on minor offenses.
 Current judges are President Judge Steve P. Leskinen, Nancy Vernon, Linda Cordaro, Joseph M. George Jr., and Mark Mehalov.

 Politics

 Once a Democratic stronghold, in the 21st century Fayette County has swung to the Republican Party.
 The Republican share of the vote has increased in each presidential election since 1992.

-In August 2022, for the first time in the county's history, the total number of registered Republican voters exceeded the number of registered Democrats.